How to wait for all map tiles to load before screenshot

 Vector tiles and dynamic overlays introduce additional asynchronous dependencies.
 Feature clustering, data-driven styling, and label placement algorithms execute on the main thread or in Web Workers after tile payloads are parsed.
 If a screenshot is captured during this phase, you will observe missing labels, unstyled geometries, or partially computed clusters.

 To synchronize with data layers, track the data and sourcedata events emitted by the map engine.
-These events indicate when tile buffers are decoded and ready for style application.
+These indicate when tile buffers are decoded and ready for style application.
 For complex GeoJSON overlays, wait for the load event on the source before triggering capture.
 When testing multi-layer compositions, enforce a strict layer dependency order: basemap tiles → vector overlays → dynamic markers → UI chrome.
-This sequential validation prevents z-index rendering conflicts and ensures that style evaluation completes before the frame is rasterized.
+This prevents z-index rendering conflicts and ensures that style evaluation completes before the frame is rasterized.

 const screenshot = await page.screenshot({